 Pfeiffer University further complies with the provisions of the Family Educational Rights and Privacy Act of 1974, as amended.
 This act, as it applies to institutions of higher learning, ensures that students have access to certain records that pertain to them and that unauthorized persons do not have access to such records.
 A copy of the act and the University's policy regarding student educational records and information is available upon request at the Office of the Dean of Student Development.
-For more information on FERPA see page 29-30.

 Information on crime statistics and graduation rates is available upon request from the Dean of Students in the Student Development Office.

 This catalog is not to be regarded as an irrevocable contract between a student and Pfeiffer University.
-The information in this catalog applies to the academic year 2016-2017 and is accurate and current, to the best of Pfeiffer's knowledge, as of July 2016.
+The information in this catalog applies to the academic year 2017-2018 and is accurate and current, to the best of Pfeiffer's knowledge, as of July 2017.
 Pfeiffer University reserves the right to change fees, programs of study, academic requirements, faculty, the academic calendar, and other items described herein without prior notice, in accordance with established procedures.